Siege of Sevastopol (1941–1942): Fall of Sevastopol: 30 June – 4 July

 Oktyabrsky and Petrov were flown out at the last moment.
 Major General Pyotr Georgyevich Novikov took command of the defense.
 On 30 June, LIV Corps launched a heavy assault, supported by heavy Luftwaffe bombardment and several dozen guns.
 Heavy fighting took place for the next three days, but it was becoming clear that the Red Army could not hold their increasingly untenable positions for more than a day, at most.
 On 3 July, the last line of Soviet defense was breached.
 The following day, the last of the Soviet defenses were overrun and all organised resistance collapsed.
 The few remaining Red Army units continued to put up scattered resistance to the south of the city, which lasted until 9 July.

 The fall of Sevastopol was announced by a special radio communique:

 Above the city and port flutter the German and Romanian flags.
 German and Romanian troops under the command of Colonel General von Manstein, steadfastly supported by Colonel General von Richthofen's battle-hardened air corps, after twenty-five days of fierce battle, have as of midday today, taken the most powerful land and sea fortress of all that have ever existed in the world.

+German use of chemical weapons

+During the heavy fighting, Red Army troops frequently fought from tunnel systems in Sevastopol's cave network.
+In response, German forces allegedly deployed illegal chemical weapons to clear these subterranean positions out.
+Chris Bellamy documents the use of toxic smoke used to asphyxiate Soviet defenders holding out in the underground cave systems.

+German soldiers had deployed chemical weapons during the Crimean campaign, most notably on the Kerch Peninsula when Manstein's troops surrounded 7,000 Red Army troops who took refuge in the region's limestone caves and gassed them.